xdesig/escornabot-electronics/Electronics/EscornaCPU/1.x/1.20/README.md

 ## Escorna CPU 1.20

 It allows to include an Arduino Uno for the control of the robot, an ESP-01 or Bluetooth (for communications).
-You can connect them to different keypads to manage the robot, I recommend the keypad 2.20 [KEYPAD220]
+You can connect them to different keypads to manage the robot, I recommend the [E_KEYPAD_2.20]

 ## License